-Frame 7 (upper margin): On the right, Haman dictates his decree against Jews to a scribe who sits at a table before him, together with two other men (Es.
+Frame 7 (text panel 4 - upper margin): On the right, a man (Haman?) dictates the decree against Jews to a scribe who sits at a table before him and is attended by two other men (Es.
 3:12).
 On the left, the crowned Esther in a courtyard surrounded by a wall is depicted.
-A bearded man (possibly her servant, Hatach) wearing a turban is facing her as if speaking and two maid-servants stand behind her.
+A man (possibly her servant, Hatach) wearing a turban is facing her as if speaking and two maid-servants stand behind her.
 In the background, in front of the palace gate, another man in a turban on his head (most likely Mordecai) is shown (Es.
 4:4).

-Frame 8 (lower margin): Both episodes included in the cartouche depict Hatach who delivers the messages between Esther and Mordecai.
+Frame 8 (text panel 4 - lower margin): Both episodes included in the cartouche depict Hatach who delivers the messages between Esther and Mordecai.
 On the right, Esther sits on a throne topped by a canopy, flanked by two maid-servants, holding a scepter in her left hand.
 She is pointing at a man (possibly Hatach) who stands facing her and raises his hands in a gesture of speech (Es.
 4:5).
-On the left, Mordecai stands with folded arms within the palace gate facing a man who also raises his hands in a gesture of speech (Es.
+On the left, Mordecai stands with folded arms within the palace gate facing a man (Hatach?) who also raises his hands in a gesture of speech (Es.
 4:5-7).

 Frame 9 (text panel 5 - upper margin): On the right, Ahasuerus sits on the throne with a canopy and extends his scepter to the crowned Esther who kneels before him and touches the tip of it.
 Two men stand behind the throne and Esther is accompanied by two maid-servants who stand in the doorway (Es.
 5:2-3).
 On the left, the first banquet given by Esther is depicted.
 Esther, Ahasuerus, and Haman sit at a round, laid table set in palace gardens.
 A man serving the dishes is just approaching the table (Es.
 5:5).